Free Territory of Trieste

-The Free Territory of Trieste was an independent territory in Southern Europe between northern Italy and Yugoslavia, facing the north part of the Adriatic Sea, under direct responsibility of the United Nations Security Council in the aftermath of World War II.
-For a period of seven years, it acted essentially as a free city.
+The Free Territory of Trieste was an independent territory in Southern Europe between Italy and Yugoslavia, facing the north part of the Adriatic Sea, under direct responsibility of the United Nations Security Council in the aftermath of World War II.
+It acted as such for a period of seven years.

-The territory was established on 10 February 1947 by a protocol of the Treaty of Peace with Italy in order to accommodate an ethnically and culturally mixed population in a neutral independent country.
+The territory was established on 10 February 1947, by a protocol of the Treaty of Peace with Italy, to accommodate an ethnically and culturally mixed population in a neutral independent country.
 The intention was also to cool down territorial claims between Italy and Yugoslavia, due to its strategic importance for trade with Central Europe.
 It came into existence on 15 September 1947.
 Its administration was divided into two areas: one being the port city of Trieste with a narrow coastal strip to the northwest (Zone A); the other (Zone B) was formed by a small portion of the north-western part of the Istrian peninsula.

-The territory was dissolved de facto and given to Italy and Yugoslavia in 1954.
-This was formalized much later by the bilateral Treaty of Osimo of 1975, ratified in 1977.
+The territory was de facto dissolved in 1954 and given to Italy (Zone A) and Yugoslavia (Zone B).
+This created a border dispute which was only settled twenty years later with the signing of the bilateral Treaty of Osimo in 1975, which was ratified in 1977.

+The city of Trieste and the territory of Zone A is today under the control of Italy and its Friuli-Venezia Giulia region.
+Following the dissolution of Yugoslavia in the early 1990s, the area of Zone B is today under the control of Slovenia and Croatia.

 Geography

-The Free Territory of Trieste comprised an area of 738 km2 around the Bay of Trieste from Duino/Devin in the north to Novigrad/Cittanova in the south, and had approximately 330,000 inhabitants.
-It bordered the new Italian Republic to the north, and the Socialist Federal Republic of Yugoslavia to the south and to the east.
+The Free Territory of Trieste comprised an area of 738 km2 around the Gulf of Trieste in the northern Adriatic, from Duino (Devin) in the north to Cittanova (Novigrad) in the south, and had approximately 330,000 inhabitants.

+It bordered post-war Italy to the north, and Yugoslavia to the east and south.
 The rivers of the territory included the Rižana/Risano, the Dragonja/Dragogna, the Timavo/Timava, the Val Rosandra/Glinščica, and the Mirna/Quieto.
 The Territory's highest point was at Monte Cocusso/Kokoš (668 m).
 Its most extreme points were near Medeazza/Medjavas at 45° 48’ in the north, at Tarski Zaliv / Porto Quieto at 45° 18’ in the south, Savudrija / Punta Salvore at 13° 29’ in the west, and Gročana/Grozzana at 13° 55’ in the east.